LTUC/amman-dotnet-401d2/Curriculum/Class28/Facilitator/README.md

 Building off of yesterday's lab

 ## What might students struggle with today?
 Claims//Identities//Principles is a lot of concept that isn't really seen.
 They may struggle with what role each of these play with.

-## What bugs, issues, or surprises have come up in the past for this class?

-## General comments
+The students are not required to write their own identity or principle,  but they should know and understand what is happenging under the hood.